 How a person reacts towards a painful loss also depends on how strong they are on the inside.
 Reactions towards painful losses ranges between a person reaching out for support from loved ones to something as extreme as committing suicide, depending on how resilient they are.

 Having experienced the loss of significant relationship in my own life, I understand how fragile one feels during that difficult span of time.
 You have to be careful and be gentle with yourself while you are grieving.
-By finding healthy ways to process the immediate maelstrom of emotions we can gain more objectivity about our experience.
+By finding healthy ways to process the maelstrom of emotions we can gain more objectivity about our experience.

 The biggest lessons that loss has taught me is the importance of healthy detachment and self-care.
-I learned that no matter how intense a relationship is, I had to learn to love from a place of detachment so that I did not fall apart if anything goes wrong.
+I learned that no matter how intense a relationship is, I had to learn to love from a place of inner strength so that I did not fall apart if anything goes wrong.
 I can now enjoy the feelings of love without depending on one person for my personal happiness.

 No book or workshop in the world could have taught me these lessons as effectively as my loss did.
 I admit that it did take some time for me to develop this mature perspective and it only came to me after long periods of introspection and internal work.